AbhinavXT/Eternal-Market/README.md

 ### For 'Nonce too High' Error

-While testing the dApp on aginst a local instance, if you get the **Nonce too high** error in the hardhat node terminal or the UI does not show processing your transaction after confirming a transaction, try **resetting your metamask account**.
+While testing the dApp on against a local instance, if you get the **Nonce too high** error in the hardhat node terminal or the UI does not show processing your transaction after confirming a transaction, try **resetting your metamask account**.
 This can be done by going to **Settings > Advanced > Reset Account** in Metamask.